Back to Screener

 Data sourced from SEC EDGAR and Polygon.io.
 Methodology.
 View more Financial Services stocks →

-Central Bancompany, Inc. (CBC) is trading 1% below its Graham Number of $24.01, offering a thin margin of safety.
-The stock carries a reasonable trailing P/E ratio of 14.6x.
+Central Bancompany, Inc. - Class A Common Stock (CBC) is currently trading 13% above its Graham Number of $24.01, suggesting the market price exceeds Benjamin Graham's intrinsic value estimate.
+The stock carries a reasonable trailing P/E ratio of 16.7x.

 CBC shows earnings growing at 28%.